 The Crystalfontz WR-PWR-Y14 cable allows ATX power control connections through the optional SCAB.
-This allows additional flexibility in cabling and overall functionality of the CFA635-TFE-KU in system control and monitoring.
-You will need to order either the WR-EXT-Y15 or WR-EXT-Y19 to connect the SCAB to the CFA635-TFE-KU's connector H1.
+This allows additional flexibility in cabling and overall functionality of the CFA635 in system control and monitoring.
+You will need to order either the WR-EXT-Y15 or WR-EXT-Y19 to connect the SCAB to the CFA635's connector H1.

-If the Crystalfontz WR-PWR-Y14 cable and SCAB is ordered at the same time as the module, Crystalfontz will open JP2 on the CFA635-TFE-KU, open JP8 and close JP9 on the SCAB, and send the following software configuration commands unless we are otherwise instructed.
-Please note that once these changes are made, for the module to power up, power must be applied to the 7-pin connector on the SCAB as well as the 4-pin power connector on module.
+If the Crystalfontz WR-PWR-Y14 cable and SCAB are ordered at the same time as the module, Crystalfontz will open JP2 on the CFA635, open JP8 and close JP9 on the SCAB, and send the following software configuration commands unless we are otherwise instructed.
+Please note that once these changes are made, for the module to power up, power must be applied to the 7-pin header on the SCAB as well as the 4-pin power header.